-and the community: “A church that is Bible based, Christ centered, Holy Spirit led and Mission bound.
+A church that is Bible based, Christ centered, Holy Spirit led and Mission bound.

-Fellowship and Stewardship.”
+Worship, Discipleship, Fellowship and Stewardship.

-In 1945 a parsonage was purchased at 8042 Michener Avenue and the Junior Choir was formed.
-A new organ was dedicated to celebrate the church's 5th anniversary.
-The Friendly Young Mothers Group and the Sunshine Ladies filled needs in the lives of many of the Woodcrest women.
-A Brownie troop and Cub Scout pack were organized and sponsored by the church during the next few years.
-Woodcrest became an influence in community affairs.
-The need for school facilities in the area was brought to the attention of the Board of Education, resulting in the founding of the Edmonds Public School.
+During the 1940's and into the 1950's, with the growth of membership, new ministries and clubs were organized to meet the needs of the members and the community, including the Women's Guild, Woodcrest Men and the Youth Fellowship.
+A Brownie troop and Cub Scout pack were organized and sponsored by the church.
+As Woodcrest became more of an influence in the community, the need for school facilities in the area was brought to the attention of the Board of Education, resulting in the founding of the Edmonds Public School.

-In the late 1960's, as the makeup of the community changed, Black members were welcomed into the congregation.
-During the early 1970's, Mt.
-Airy was a neighborhood in transition and membership declined as many older members moved out of the neighborhood and into suburban or retirement communities.
-Throughout its history and even as the makeup of east Mt.
-Airy has over the years, Woodcrest has remained a mainstay of the community.
+In the late 1960's, as the makeup of the community began to change, Black members were welcomed into the Woodcrest congregation.
+This continued into the early 1970's, as the Mt.
+Airy neighborhood continued to transition, with many older members moving out and younger families moving in.
+Although the makeup of east Mt.
+Airy has changed over the years, Woodcrest has remained a mainstay of the community.

 Woodcrest has been blessed with eleven permanent and several interim and supply pastors throughout its history.
 Each pastor has brought their unique gifts and innovations as different ministries were established to meet the changing needs of the congregation and the community.